 - And help visualize your new rug when shopping for other items!

-So now we understand the issues and frustrations that can happen, lets talk to you about the 3-Steps we recommend you take, before making your purchase:
+So now that we've established the problems and difficulties that can arise, let's discuss the 3-Steps we recommend you follow before making your purchase:

-A rug’s physical features and style greatly impact its appearance, quality, style, and price.
-In this section, we'll highlight main features and styles of different Oriental rugs, and explain how these characteristics impact an Oriental rug’s price, and how to apply this information.
+The physical characteristics and style of a rug have a significant impact on its appearance, quality, style, and price.
+In this section, we'll go over the primary qualities and styles of various Oriental rugs, as well as how these aspects affect the price of an Oriental rug and how to apply this information.
 So let's get this party started!

 Rug Production Location